 What To Expect

 When you come into the church, here’s what to expect.
 If you come in through the main doors, you’ll be standing in the narthex.
-You can walk straight in from there into our sanctuary, but if you’re at the 7:30a or 11:00a service, make sure you grab a worship booklet first.
-For the 9:00a service, everything is on the overhead screen.
+You can walk straight in from there to our sanctuary where the entire service is on the overhead screens.
 Feel free to sit wherever makes you feel the most comfortable.
 If you have any questions, you can ask one of our ushers or anyone around you.
 We’d all be glad to be as helpful as we can.

 We really hope you’ll join us this Sunday and for many Sundays to come.
 Thanks again for taking the time to read about who we are.